The dissertation defense and any

 the Dissertation Office closes.

 Graduate program administrators have accounts on the ProQuest ETD Administrator for the University of Chicago and they can access dissertations, supplementary files, and additional information (ETD details, revision history, etc.).
 Electronic versions of theses and dissertations are called ETDs.
 Administrators may log in and search by a student's name to monitor the ETD details for students in their programs while the ETD submissions are still in progress.
 These details are worth checking as students sometimes make mistakes, selecting the wrong department from the drop box menu, for example, or neglecting to include an abstract.

 After the dissertation has been approved by the chair or dean, graduate program administrators complete the Departmental Approval Form and e-mail the form to firstname.lastname@example.org, copying the chair or dean.
 This confirms that the dissertation on the ETD Administrator site is in its final form, meets the University-Wide Requirements for the Ph.D.
 Dissertation, and has been accepted as satisfying the degree requirements of the department or professional school.
-Completed approval forms must be received by staff in the Dissertation Office no later than 3 and a half weeks before Convocation.
+Completed approval forms must be received by staff in the Dissertation Office no later than three and a half weeks before Convocation.

 Colleen will unassign each ETD shortly after receiving the departmental approval form.
 At this point the submission is ready to be processed by Dissertation Office staff, and doctoral candidates should not make any substantive changes.
 Administrators may log in and view decisions, changes, and so forth for students in their programs.